 Belle being served her dinner by dancing plates, saucers, and more is one of the most entertaining, memorable, and enthusiastic dinner parties we have ever seen.
 It’s worth being locked up with a beast just to try that delicious gray stuff!

-Jack Rabbit Slim’s is the restaurant that Vincent Vega (John Travolta) takes his boss’ wife Mia Wallace (Uma Thurman) for a night of burgers, shakes, and twisting the night away.
+Jack Rabbit Slim’s is the restaurant that Vincent Vega (John Travolta) takes his boss’ wife Mia Wallace (Uma Thurman) for an evening of burgers, shakes, and twisting the night away.
 Vincent is blown away that the shakes on the menu cost a whopping $5—so he has to have a sip and see what a $5 shake tastes like!
 The consensus?
 A pretty good one indeed!
-Less indulgent but way more nutritious, these 23 Best Protein Shakes for Weight Loss are worth the effort, too.
+Less indulgent but way more nutritious, these best protein shakes for weight loss are worth the effort, too.

 Here’s the thing with this scene.
 It’s not that we want to drink five raw eggs first thing in the morning.
 It’s not that it even looks at all appetizing to us.
 But this scene is so inspiring because it shows how committed Rocky is to his keeping his body in top shape—and it reminds us that food is supposed to be fuel.

 Rats in a kitchen don’t exactly equate to “gourmet”—if anything, it’s a surefire way to lose your appetite!
 But watching the talented chef/rat fix the soup in a human kitchen to perfection?
-Well, it just makes you want to start honing your own skills even more.
-Here are 30 Kitchen Skills Everyone Should Know by 30 to get going on that goal.
+Well, it just makes you want to start honing your own kitchen skills even more.

 A Christmas Story